-Driven Point & Drilled Well
+After a Driven Point or Drilled Well is Constructed

 After your well is constructed and the Well Construction Report is completed, you will need to contact the Water Utility office for a compliance inspection, cross-connection inspection, and water test for your Private Well Operating Permit.
 The fee for the Private Well Operating Permit is \$95.
 The fee is added to your quarterly water bill after the inspections are completed and the water sample is taken.
 This fee is non-refundable should the well fail any test.
 The permit will be issued after the DNR has approved your Well Construction Report and you have provided a safe water sample and certification for compliance.